The Conformal Primon Gas at the End of Time

-This fact explicitly realises ideas proposed by Connes, Berry-Keating and Okazaki for the zeros of the Riemann zeta function, as we now explain.
+This fact has some similarities to ideas proposed by Connes, Berry-Keating and Okazaki for the zeros of the Riemann zeta function, as we now explain.

 The zeros of the Riemann zeta function have been associated to the eigenvalues of self-adjoint operators since comments made by Hilbert and P\'olya over a hundred years ago.
 This connection has been reinforced by strong analogies between number theoretic and quantum mechanical phenomena including the Selberg trace formula, Montgomery's pair correlation conjecture and Berry's analysis of semi-classical quantum chaos.
 These are reviewed in \cite{berry1999riemann}.
 Three observations will be especially relevant for us.
 Firstly, as pointed out by Connes \cite{Connes1999}, a minus sign in the asymptotic formula for the density of zeros suggests that the zeros should be interpreted as an absorption spectrum.
 Secondly, as noted by Berry and Keating \cite{Berry1999}, the dilatation operator $xp$ has the same asymptotic spectral density as the Riemann zeros.
 Thirdly, as noted by Okazaki in this context \cite{Okazaki:2015lpa}, the natural setting for a dilatation operator is a conformal quantum mechanics.
-We have shown that the CQM state corresponding to an automorphic form indeed encodes the nontrivial zeros of an $L$-function as an absorption spectrum for dilatation eigenstates.
+We have shown that the CQM state corresponding to an automorphic form vanishes, in a basis of dilatation eigenstates, at the nontrivial zeros of an $L$-function.